Working at height in Greenwich

 The Greenwich building portfolio

 Looking across the Greenwich portfolio we cover, the building stock falls into a small number of distinct inspection profiles.
 On the ground we cover higher education (University of Greenwich), cultural and arts estate (Royal Observatory, Cutty Sark, Maritime Museum), and listed and heritage buildings (Greenwich World Heritage Site) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The recurring pattern is legacy anchors that pre-date current BS EN 795 across the World Heritage stock, masonry fixings weathered into historic substrate on the Old Royal Naval College and observatory buildings, and the conservation-consent limits on any replacement design.
+Each defect is photographed and marked to its exact location on a roof plan, then measured against the manufacturer’s repair specification where the system is identifiable — or, on the older heritage roofs where the maker is unknown or the anchors pre-date present standards, against the British Standard that applies to that type of system.
+The output is one written compliance pack that serves internal H&S review, insurer scrutiny, and any incoming audit together, which matters on a heritage estate where conservation officers and insurers often examine the same records.

 Areas of Greenwich we regularly attend